NukuHack/WpfGame/README.md

 Some basic C#, made for some testing and to have fun developing it.
 - Most of the code and the entire readme was written by AI so don't expect much
-- SOme parts may not work or some information might be false ... just like usual AI
+- Some parts may not work or some information might be false ... just like usual AI

 ---